kubedb/docs/docs/concepts/catalog/proxysql.md

 `ProxySQLVersion` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides a declarative configuration to specify the docker images to be used for [ProxySQL](https://www.proxysql.com/) deployed with KubeDB in Kubernetes native way.

-When you install KubeDB, `ProxySQLVersion` object will be created automatically for supported ProxySQL versions.
+When you install KubeDB, the `ProxySQLVersion` object will be created automatically for supported ProxySQL versions.
 You have to specify the name of `ProxySQLVersion` object in `.spec.version` field of [ProxySQL](/docs/concepts/databases/proxysql.md) object.
 Then, KubeDB will use the docker images specified in the `ProxySQLVersion` object to create your expected database.

-Using a separate crd for this purpose allows us to modify the images, and policies independent of KubeDB operator.
+Using a separate CRD for this purpose allows us to modify the images, and policies independent of KubeDB operator.
 This will also allow the users to use a custom image for the ProxySQL.

 ## ProxySQLVersion Specification